Recon-Fuzz/recon-docs/src/advanced.md

 ### Identifying errors

-Start by using exact checks
+- Start by using exact checks

-Change to Optimization
+- Change to Optimization

-Improve work
+- Improve work and explore further